 You must register for dissertation the first term after admission to candidacy.
 This includes summer.

-5) Purchase the Thesis Manual
+5) Consult the Thesis Manual

 The Thesis Manual and Style Guide for Use at Florida Institute of Technology (3rd Edition) is available for purchase at the Florida Tech Bookstore.
-The Manual is also available on the Graduate Programs website at http://lib.fit.edu/documents/thesis_manual_and_style_guide_3rd_edition.pdf
+The Manual is also available on the Office of Graduate Programs website at http://lib.fit.edu/documents/thesis_manual_and_style_guide_3rd_edition.pdf

 6) Thesis Pre-check